JhonierSantana/holbertonschool-validation/module1_task2/README.md

+<h1 align="center"> Module 1: Introduction to DevOps: Automate Everything to Focus on What Really Matters

+# Learning Objectives
+This project aims at showing use cases where a DevOps mindset is bringing value to a software project by automating it, which decreases the amount of manual work and increases the development speed.
+It focuses on why automation is useful and helps speeding a development lifecycle.

+After this project, you should be able to:

+- Understand the value of automating tedious tasks
+- Define a development lifecycle
+- Automate shell-like tasks with Make, and/or shell script
+- Be aware of tools dependencies and the value of reproducing environment
+- Build static HTML website from Markdown code using Go-Hugo

 ## Prerequisites

 The following elements are required In addition to the previous module (“Module 0: Linux Fundamentals, Code management with Git, GitHub and the GitFlow pattern”) prerequisites.